open/close all folders

 - Character Development: When he first joined to serve as interim leader while Deckerd was incapacitated/"dead", he was haughty, picky and generally not meshing well with the Braves.
 He slowly learns to get along over the next few episodes, and eventually the Japanese Brave team accepts him fully.

 - New Meat: The team rejects him as he's intended to replace Deckerd as the new leader.
 His attitude in the beginning does't help the situation either.

 - Theme Naming: The Knight stems from the chess theme invoked in the names of the first Scotland Yard Brave Police members that were presented to the public.
 The other members' names are: King, Bishop, Rook and Pawn.

 Superintendent General Juzo Saejima (冴島・十三 Saejima Juzo)

-Bunny-Ears Lawyer: Saejima geeks over robots, pandas and cute objects, wears a pink nightgown at home, speaks to his three robot butlers (even before meeting Deckerd), and has a vivid imagination which frequently expresses as Imagine Spots.
-At work, however, he's business save for some moments - that he's the Tokyo Police Department's superintendent speaks of his competence.
+- Bunny-Ears Lawyer: Saejima geeks over robots, pandas and cute objects, wears a pink nightgown at home, speaks to his three robot butlers (even before meeting Deckerd), and has a vivid imagination which frequently expresses as imagine spots.
+At work, however, he's all business save for some moments - that he's the Tokyo Police Department's superintendent speaks of his competence.